ShahramMebashar/simpo-gulp-starter/README.md

 ## Pug

-Pug is a template engine.
+Pug is a template engine. [more information](https://pugjs.org/api/getting-started.html)

 ## Responsive Images

 gulp-responsive plugin is used to create responsive images, resize and optimize images.
 Transform images to `.jpg` and `.webp`format, with different sizes for html `<picture>` element.

+## Live server reload

+Browser-Sync is used for live server reloading.
+You can edit sass, pug, js with live reload.